Malelus/Quizzical/README.md

-# Quizzical - test your knowledge about anything!
+# Quizzical - Test your knowledge of everything with our quiz app!

 > ### [Page link](https://malelus-quizzical.netlify.app/)